Clarify Confused Nodes via Separated Learning: Methodology

-\paragraph{Neighborhood Confusion-guided Message Passing and Transformation.} We transforms GCN with two separation strategies: 1) the separation of transformation weights make the learner in each group focus on specific optimization processes and excludes the noise from the other; 2) the separation of message passing at the second layer avoid proximity and mixing of these two groups.
-Such separation designs bring two additional conveniences: 1) raw features can be mixed in with group specific scalar weight; 2) the model complexity of each learner can be controlled by different dropout rates.

-These two kinds of separations can simply be achieved by deforming the GCN formula.
-Specifically, we formalize the NCGCN using the \textit{NC} mask as follows:
+We transform GCN with two separation strategies: 1) the separation of transformation weights at the first layer enables learners in each group to focus on specific optimization processes and eliminates noise from others; 2) the separation of message passing at the second layer prevents the outputs of different learners from being inappropriately mixed.
+Such separation designs bring two additional conveniences: 1) raw features can be incorporated with group-specific scalar weights; 2) the model complexity of different learners can be controlled by different dropout rates.
+These two kinds of separations can be easily achieved by deforming the GCN formula.
+Specifically, we formalize the NCGCN using the \nc mask as follows: